Happy BIrthday, Jack!

 1. From 1970 to 1979, Nicklaus' worst finish at the Masters was eighth.

-2. At age 58, Nicklaus carded the lowest final round (68) for a senior in Masters history in 1998.
+2. In 1998, at age 58, Nicklaus shot the lowest final round (68) for a senior in Masters history.
 He finished T-6, also setting the record for lowest total score for a senior.

 4. At the 1965 Masters, Nicklaus played the front nine in 12 under for the week, which is tied for the all-time record.
 He won his second green jacket that year by nine shots over Arnold Palmer.